Vestigialmars5/finances_app/README.md

 If you happen to be reading this, feel free to contribute in any form ideas, comments, code, tips, tips in how to format this readme better Basically anything helps

 # Current place
 As of right now I'm only adding ideas to what I want in the project so everything is very messy and without the real text that will go in each tag.
 I decided to shift into a react project since I want a lot of moving parts without having to refresh the page all the time.
-So I created this new repository in which I rebased my project for a fresh start.
+So I created this new repository in which I rebased my project for a fresh start

 # Thank you
+# !Dropped for now!